-Fenton’s trek to the NHL wasn’t as ceremonious as Quinn’s, as the Springfield, Mass., native went undrafted and signed with the Peoria Prancers of the International Hockey League in 1981 following his junior year at BU.
+Fenton’s trek to the NHL wasn’t as ceremonious as Quinn’s or Reirden’s, as the Springfield, Mass., native went undrafted and signed with the Peoria Prancers of the International Hockey League in 1981 following his junior year at BU.
 Fenton, who chalked up 63 points in just 57 games for the Terriers on 31 goals and 32 assists, made a name for himself in the IHL his rookie year.
 That season, he tallied 60 goals and 51 assists for 111 points in 82 games and was named the winner of the Ken McKenzie Trophy, which the IHL annually presents to its most outstanding America-born rookie.

 In 1985, Fenton joined the Hartford Whalers and began a decade’s worth of skating time throughout the NHL.
 When his career came to a close in 1992, Fenton had logged a total of 411 games among the Whalers, Rangers, Kings, Jets, Maple Leafs, Flames and Sharks.
 During that span he collected 183 points on 100 goals and 83 assists.
 His career was highlighted by a 32-18–50-point performance for the Jets in 1989-90 and a 43-point effort on 20 goals and 23 assists for the Kings in 1987-88.